🌐 Build Your Dream Website for Only $80! 🚀 | Limited Time Offer ⏳

 create temporary login details plugin

 Search for the “Temporary Login Without Password” plugin.
-You will need to click on Install now and then Activate it.
+Click on Install Now and then Activate it.

 Upon activation, navigate to Users > Temporary Logins page.